Contact information

 Understanding the gap between baseline and recommended specifications prevents costly purchasing errors.

-⚡ Baseline OpenClaw System Requirements
+⚡ Minimum OpenClaw System Requirements

 • Processor: Quad-core CPU (Intel N-series or entry-level AMD Ryzen)